aica-technology/api/docs/docs/getting-started/03-installation.md

 ## Pre-requisites

-AICA software is distributed with Docker images and executed with Docker containers.
+AICA System is distributed with Docker images and executed with Docker containers.

 Before proceeding, [install Docker Engine](https://docs.docker.com/engine/install/) on the host machine.